aeri206/aeri206.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi.
-I’m a Ph.D. student at the [Human-Computer Interaction Lab](http://hcil.snu.ac.kr/) under the supervision of Professor [Jinwook Seo](http://hcil.snu.ac.kr/people/jinwook-seo).
+I’m a Ph.D. student at the [Human-Computer Interaction Lab](http://hcil.snu.ac.kr/) at Seoul National University, under the supervision of Professor [Jinwook Seo](http://hcil.snu.ac.kr/people/jinwook-seo).

 My research interests include information visualization, interactive data analysis, and human-computer interaction.
 I am currently working on developing interactions and a visual analytics system to analyze high-dimensional data.